mzampieri19/CS153/README.md

 - Flower_shop_app: File for the flower_shop_app that is the main project for the class.

+- Flower-shop-server: Files for a local host server, this server is used to upload the orders into a JSON file and then they are pulled down in a composite form.
+The local server is then launched using ngrok.

 ### Flower Shop App Edit History

 1. 6-11-24